 Swivel Joint:- loosen swivel cover and adjust to favoured position, then tighten firmly.
 Telescopic tube: - loosen locknut and extend to preferred position then tighten firmly.

-We are often asked "What's the difference between a Flexistick and an Airstream Tilt blowpipe".
-The Flexistick is turned on a CNC machine and is made from the same durable plastic as used in a practice chanter, so the Flexistick is very strong.
+We are often asked "What's the difference between a Flexstick and an Airstream Tilt blowpipe".
+The Flexstick is turned on a CNC machine and is made from the same durable plastic as used in a practice chanter, so the Flexstick is very strong.
 The Airstream Tilt is a mold injected product and is a more brittle plastic.
+The Flexstick has been engineered with less joints than other adjustable blowpipes so it does not have the air leakage problems that they have.

 What length blowpipe should I play?